RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 Answer: B

 ### Question # 85 -	Heikki is preparing to deploy a data loss prevention system.
-He has []prioritized, categorized, and labeled his data].
+He has [prioritized, categorized, and labeled his data].
 What will he need to do to ensure that the system can help secure his organization’s data?
-A.	Establish DLP policies.
+A.	**Establish DLP policies**.
 B.	Perform data matching.
 C.	Define the data lifecycle.
 D.	Train users.